 Transfer and Re-Entry Abroad

-As a transfer or re-entry studying abroad may face you with a unique set of challenges to overcome, however those challenges should not be seen as reasons to not participate.
+As a transfer or re-entry, studying abroad may face you with a unique set of challenges to overcome, however those challenges should not be seen as reasons to not participate.
 You can still spend a summer, quarter, semester, or year abroad, and the benefits of studying and living in a foreign country are tremendous.
 The information and resources below are here to promote the idea of studying abroad as well as help you prepare once you have decided.
 We encourage students to come to our Advisor’s Drop-In hours and discuss questions or concerns during the program application process.

 Start thinking about study abroad RIGHT NOW!
 Applications can be due up to 8 months prior to the program start date.
-Talk to your Services for Transfer and Re-entry Students (STARS) advisor and your major/minor advisors now to help you plan your coursework to include study abroad.
+Work together with your Services for Transfer and Re-entry Students (STARS) advisor and your major/minor advisors now to help you plan your coursework to include study abroad.
 Consider programs that allow you to take courses in your major/minor, develop language skills or help you towards your chosen career path.
 Beyond academics, think about the structure and length of the program, cost, class size, language requirement, heritage/family roots, climate, or food.

 Don’t have a UC GPA?